jcsryan/shop-shop/README.md

 - [Questions](#questions)

 ## Description
 ### This application uses React, SCSS, Node, JS, CSS, HTML, MONGO, and State managment to allow users to add delete and update items to a virtual cart and checkout.
+This project is no longer suported live, feel free to clone the branch!

 ## screenshots
 ![](2020-08-23-04-57-42.png)